 Click here to download a one pager of this initiative.

-The webinars will be held on the third Wednesday of the month at 1 pm EDT.
-Register below!
+The webinars are held on the third Wednesday of the month at 1 pm ET.
+For more information, including how to register, visit our Self-Advocate Discussion Series page.

 Watch the previous discussion series.